deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 Well, actually, no. It looked a hell of a lot worse.
 In fact, it legit looked like the suit was trying to crush him like a grape.

-*“Hnmmggh*…fuck!”
-Firth strained under the load, and Gonzo could *see* the individual cords in his neck bulging through the undersuit, huge and defined even through the micro-scale layer.
+*“Hnmmggh* …fuck!”
+Firth strained under the load, and Gonzo could *see* the individual cords in his neck press through the undersuit, visibly defined even through the micro-scale layer.
 Same with every inch of the rest of him, too.
 It was, honestly…fucking intimidating on multiple levels.
 Firstly, that he was *such* a monster and looked like one even through several inches of armor.
 But secondly: if the Suit could give even *him* a hurt like that…

 Parata, never Mister Sympathy at the best of times, chuckled sadistically.
 “Tight?”